Heritage turkeys can cost up to ten times the price of a supermarket turkey, so we've got one very important question – are they worth it?

 Seeing as Thanksgiving is all about tradition, authenticity seems like a very good reason to opt for a heritage turkey.

-While our forefathers certainly shot their own wild birds, farm-raised heritage turkeys, which are more consistent in flavor and texture than wild, are an excellent compromise.
+While our forefathers certainly shot their own wild birds (or, let's be honest, relied on the Wampanoag to source them...) farm-raised heritage turkeys, which are more consistent in flavor and texture than wild, are an excellent compromise.
 The Heritage Turkey Foundation recognizes ten specific heritage breeds, including Naraganasett, White Holland, Jersey Buff, and Bourbon Red.

-Heirloom birds, meanwhile, combine elements of both heritage turkey and modern breeds, for a superior yield to true heritage turkey while still retaining an element of the rich flavor heritage turkey lovers crave.
+Heirloom birds, while similar, are not quite the same thing as heritage turkeys.
+Think of heirloom turkeys as being a compromise: They combine elements of both heritage turkey and modern breeds, for a superior yield to true heritage turkey while still retaining an element of the rich flavor heritage turkey lovers crave.

 “I have seen people think they have heritage birds because they have dark feathers,” Frank Reese, a heritage turkey farmer in Kansas, tells Chowhound.
 “But the color of the feathers don’t mean a thing.”

-Ask questions of your farmer or vendor to make sure that you're getting the bird you want... which leads us to number two.
+Ask questions of your farmer or vendor to make sure that you're getting the bird you want.

-Heritage turkeys tend to be a more sustainable choice than supermarket turkeys, but once again, you'll want to ask a few questions.
+Heritage turkeys tend to be a more sustainable choice than supermarket turkeys, but once again, you'll want to ask a few questions to make sure you know what you're getting.

 Most conventional turkeys are bred to have breasts so large that they can only breed via artificial insemination; heritage turkey, on the other hand, grows to a proportionate size, meaning that they can mate naturally.
-This is a good indicator of whether your bird is a true heritage turkey, so don't shy away from asking your farmer about the way his or her turkeys are bred.
+This is a good indicator of whether your bird is a true heritage turkey, so don't be shy about asking your farmer about the way his or her turkeys are bred.

 From the Organic Authority Files